Krebz1230/JSUCrypt/src/README.md

      - easy to reduce
      - easy to use for prototyping and research.

-This beta release of UCrypt does not feature performance at main goal, but it's not a naive implementation....
+This beta release of JSUCrypt does not feature performance at main goal, but it's not a naive implementation....

 ## About types